-To bring about a better world, Waag Futurelab works to enact practical change in the present.
-One of the ways we do this is by organizing expeditions to an ideal place called planet B. Imagine what would happen if we were allowed to completely redesign a planet.
+Waag Futurelab works to bring about a better world by enacting practical change in the present.
+One way we do this is by organising expeditions to an ideal place called planet B. Imagine what would happen if we were allowed to completely redesign a planet.
 How would we do that?
 What would we take with us?
 What would we leave behind?
 What social, environmental, and technological structures would we build to create an open, fair and inclusive world?
-Not to freely speculate about it, but to develop solutions for here and now on planet Earth.
-To sparkle the imagination we as Waag Futurelab asked Michiel Schwarz to share his perspective on creating such a future and use our shared imagination in our daily lives as citizens.
+We don't wish to merely speculate, but rather to develop solutions for here and now on planet Earth.
+To spark our shared imagination, we at Waag Futurelab asked Michiel Schwarz to share his perspective on creating such a future.

-The time is now.
+The time to build a better shared future is now.
 Let's get started - share your imagination with us!
 The future is not yet written.
 We are writing it now.

-- Rebecca Solnit 1
+- Rebecca Solnit